On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Discussion

 One of the limitations of our approach focusing on estimating heterogeneous treatment effects is the fact that it may still provide too limited information to a decision-maker, not solely because of the difficulty in obtaining confidence intervals on the proposed estimates of the CATE.
 Imagine a situation, where a clinician needs to make a decision whether to initiate an invasive treatment for a particular patient (e.g. whether to initiate RRT for an AKI patient).
 It could potentially happen that for a given patient there is a slight benefit from applying the treatment, hence we would obtain a positive CATE estimate.
 However, when the patient's outcome is already satisfactory without treatment initiation, then the risks and costs of applying the treatment could potentially outweigh the benefit of the treatment.
 Therefore, ideally one would wish to provide to the clinician a prediction for patient's outcome under each hypothetical intervention, which is also referred to in the literature as counterfactual or causal prediction \citep{Hernan2019, VanGeloven2020, Coston2020}.
-Our proposed framework likewise suggests a class of weighted learners for counterfactual prediction.
-Detailed study of these goes beyond the scope of this work.
+Our proposed framework likewise suggests a class of weighted learners for predictions under hypothetical interventions.
+We make an outline of the proposal for orthogonal loss functions for weighted mean of the potential outcome in the Appendix \ref{AppA0}. \\

+Moreover, we discuss in the Appendix \ref{AppA0} two additional examples, namely orthogonal loss function with weights depending on nuisance parameters other than the propensity score, which allows additional interesting choices of the weight functions, e.g. transportability weights.
+The second extension concerns the application of orthogonal loss functions for estimation of conditional estimands for time-to-event outcomes.
+Detailed study of these is beyond the scope of this work.